Hanasay · Legal

 - Subscription information — if you subscribe, our payment provider Polar holds your billing details.
 We receive a subscription status (trialing, active, cancelled, etc.) and a customer reference, not your card.

-- Product analytics — anonymous usage events (page views, exercise outcomes, feature interactions) are sent to PostHog on its EU infrastructure.
+- Product analytics (opt-in) — if you accept analytics in the cookie banner, anonymous usage events (page views, exercise outcomes, feature interactions) are sent to PostHog on its EU infrastructure.
 We have configured PostHog to use memory-only storage, which means it does not place persistent analytics cookies on your device.
 Session recording is disabled.
+If you reject, no events are sent.

 What we do not collect